ncats/gsrs3-docker-deployments/embedded/project/docker-source/docker-notes.md

 ## Purpose

-This Docker recipe is mainly meant for local testing and also to provide an introduction to using Docker with GSRS.
+This Docker recipe is mainly meant for local testing and also to provide an introduction to using Docker with GSRS in an embedded Tomcat scenario.

 ## gsrs-ci

-Below gsrs-ci refers to the deployments folder used by FDA. but you may use any similar deployment repository such as:
+Below "gsrs-ci" refers to a deployments folder used by FDA. but you may use any similar deployment repository/folder:

 - gsrs-ci
 - gsrs-example-deployment
 - gsrs3-main-deployment

 ## Clone gsrs-ci